open-voice-interoperability/website/site/content/post/privacy-principles-and-capabilities-unique-to-voice-webinar.md

 \*Not all calendars accept iCal file imports.

-This webinar is part of OVON's new webinar series—<i>Global Standards for Conversational AI: a Webinar Series from the Open Voice Network.</i> Stay tuned for more information about upcoming webinars in the series.
+This webinar is part of OVON's new series—_Global Standards for Conversational AI: a Webinar Series from the Open Voice Network_.
+Stay tuned for more information about upcoming webinars in the series.